sourcegraph/about/blogposts/strange-loop-2019-unison-a-new-distributed-programming-language.md

 ## Background

 Unison is a new programming language with special support for building distributed systems.
-Specifically, it is an open-source statically-typed, functional language that was Influenced in party by Haskell, Erlang, and another research language called Frank.
+Specifically, it is an open source statically-typed, functional language that was Influenced in party by Haskell, Erlang, and another research language called Frank.
 Unison has been a research language for several years but it is in public alpha now.

 ## Goals